 Unless you are a local, you probably won’t ever hear about Swinomish Channel Trail as there is very little information about it.
 I’m not sure how long the trail is mileage wise, but it takes me around 1.5-hours if I walk to the south floodgates and back.
 It is a gravel trail with some sand.

-I like this trail because it has amazing views and you will see lots of great blue herons along the river.
+I like this trail because it has amazing views and you will see great blue herons along the river.
 Also, since this trail has little traffic, I feel more comfortable letting my dog off leash.

 Travel tip: On a windy day, I suggest avoiding this trail as it can make for a very cold and miserable walk.

 Travel tip: There is a sign at the beginning of the trail says “Authorized Personnel Only.”
 I’ve never seen anyone down there but other walkers.
 The important thing is to respect the land, as it is an Indian Reservation.

 To get to the trail you’ll, take the first road after or before the Twin Bridges on the Fidalgo Island side.
 Drive down the road through the roundabout until you are under the bridge.
 On the east side, you’ll see a gravel road that connects to one side of the road.
 Pull off and follow it all the way to the channel, take a right, and once you reach a very large gravel parking lot, the trail is on the south end.
 There are a ton of potholes on this gravel road.